qfpl/blog/content/drafts/semigroups.md

 case, because semigroups is smart enough to "turn itself off" with CPP when it detects a new enough base version.

-In summary, please depend on semigroups if you depend on `Semigroup`s :)
+In summary, please depend on semigroups if you depend on `Semigroup` :)

 [^1]:
   In order to preserve backward compatibility, `Semigroup`